-On Thursday, 21 April 2016 the Queensland Parliament approved a bill to replace the optional preferential voting system in state elections with a full preferential voting system.
+On Thursday, 21 April 2016 the Queensland Parliament approved a bill to replace optional preferential voting in state elections with a full preferential voting system.

 Full preferential voting (FPV) means numbering every box on the ballot paper in your preferred order.
 If every square is not numbered, your vote could be deemed informal and may not be counted.

-To make your vote count under the FPV system you must number the candidates in order of your preference by:
+To make your vote count under the FPV system you must number all candidates in order of your preference.
+You must:

-- placing a one (1) in the box beside your first preference;
+- place a one (1) in the box beside your first preference;

 - a two (2) in the box beside your second preference;